decidables/decidables/packages/detectable/src/rates.md

 ## Accuracy

-If we want to summarize our overall performance with a single number, then we can use `Accuracy`, which aggregates across all trials. `Accuracy` tells us, on average, how we did across both signal present and signal absent trials:
+If we want to summarize our overall performance with a single number, then we can use :key[Accuracy], which aggregates across all trials. :key[Accuracy] tells us, on average, how we did across both signal present and signal absent trials:

 <sdt-equation-hmfacr2acc></sdt-equation-hmfacr2acc>

-We can see that `Hits` and `Correct Rejections` are combined together since they are both types of *correct* responses.
+We can see that :key[Hits] and :key[Correct Rejections] are combined together since they are both types of *correct* responses.

 <sdt-equation-hmfacr2acc numeric interactive hits="5" misses="5"
   false-alarms="5" correct-rejections="5"></sdt-equation-hmfacr2acc>

-We can add `Accuracy` as an overall summary measure to out table of outcomes:
+We can add :key[Accuracy] as an overall summary measure to out table of outcomes:

 <sdt-example-interactive>
   <sdt-table interactive numeric summary="stimulusRates accuracy"></sdt-table>
 </sdt-example-interactive>

-If you change the `Accuracy` then the other values will change as well, to keep the whole table consistent.
-If you play around a bit, you may notice that, even if you keep the total number of trials constant, you can come up with more than one set of values that has the same `Accuracy`.
+If you change the :key[Accuracy] then the other values will change as well, to keep the whole table consistent.
+If you play around a bit, you may notice that, even if you keep the total number of trials constant, you can come up with more than one set of values that has the same :key[Accuracy].

 ## Tabulating outcomes, rates, & accuracy